Full return of schools from 8th March 2021

-Since September 2020, there has been a legal requirement for parents to return children to full-time education, consequently, the Aspire Academy Trust attendance procedure, pre-COVID-19, should be adhered to.
+Attendance will be mandatory for all pupils of compulsory school age from 8th March.
+Consequently, the Aspire Academy Trust attendance procedure, pre-COVID-19, should be adhered to.
 Children can still access learning in school if they are simply under the weather with the usual winter coughs and colds.
 Click HERE for the current Aspire Attendance Policy.

 PLEASE NOTE: 119 can be extremely busy.
 To avoid lengthy waits, 119 may redirect callers to the link below for help/booking a drive-thru appointment.

-Ahead of the full 8th March reopening of schools, the DfE has updated the guidance to include a paragraph clarifying a position on the use of face coverings for adults in primary schools:
+Ahead of the full 8th March reopening of schools, the DfE has updated the guidance to include a paragraph clarifying the position on the use of face coverings for adults in primary schools: